Understanding Trap States in InP and GaP Quantum Dots Through Density Functional Theory

-Even when accounting for the differing depths of pyramidal and planar traps, the distributions of electron trap depths in Figures 4a and 4b remain quite broad.
-These shifts can be explained primarily through two electrostatic effects intrinsic to the trap centers’ local environment.
-First, we observe that In-3c and Ga-3c bound to P-3c have shallower traps on average than those without, as shown in Figures 5a and 5b, respectively.
-This can be understood by recognizing P-3c as having an excess of negative charge, which destabilizes the nearby trap state and raises its energy near (or above) the CBM.
-A similar effect exists in reverse for hole traps, where P-3c bound to In-3c have shallower traps as the excess positive charge of the In-3c stabilizes the trap state and lowers its energy (SI, Section V).
+Even accounting for the differing depths of pyramidal and planar traps, the distributions of electron trap depths in Figure 4a,b remain quite broad.
+These shifts can be explained primarily through two electrostatic effects in the trap centers’ local environment.
+First, we observe that In-3c and Ga-3c bound to P-3c have shallower traps on average than those not bound to P-3c (Figure 5a,b).
+This can be understood by recognizing P-3c as having an excess of negative charge, which destabilizes the nearby trap state and raises its energy towards the CBM.
+A similar effect exists in reverse for hole traps, where P-3c bound to In-3c have shallower traps as the excess positive charge of the In-3c stabilizes the trap state (SI V).
 The second effect arises from the internal dipole moment of the QD.
-In both real QDs and our models, any asymmetry will lead to the creation of an internal dipole moment which can shift the depth of trap states, as has been previously noted for perovskite NCs \cite{du_fosse_limits_2022}.
-We show this effect for In-3c and Ga-3c in Figures 5c and 5d, computing the dipole overlap as the dot product between the dipole moment (pointing toward the positive charge) and the position vector of the trap center.
+In both real QDs and our models, any asymmetry will lead to the creation of an internal dipole moment which can shift the depth of trap states, as previously noted for perovskite NCs \cite{du_fosse_limits_2022}.
+We show this effect for In-3c and Ga-3c in Figure 5c,d, computing the dipole overlap as the dot product between the dipole moment (pointing toward the positive charge) and the position vector of the trap center.
 We observe that a positive dipole overlap deepens trap states, whereas a negative dipole overlap almost always makes In-3c and Ga-3c nontrapping.
-Again, a similar effect exists in reverse for P-3c (SI, Section V).
-As expected from their covalency difference, this effect is stronger for InP than GaP.
-By removing both electrostatic effects we achieve even better agreement with our interpolations, finding average trap depths of 0.12 eV for planar In-3c, 0.37 eV for planar Ga-3c, 0.69 eV for pyramidal In-3c, and 0.92 eV for pyramidal Ga-3c.
+Again, a similar effect exists in reverse for P-3c (SI V).

 Note that we have not included traps from two-coordinate atoms in the above discussion.
-Such species appear in our dataset, and moreover cause deep traps when they appear (SI, Section VI).
-However, we find that surface reconstruction in both InP and GaP is sufficient to passivate the majority of two-coordinate defects when created, and we do not observe indirect creation of any two-coordinate species.
+Such species appear in our dataset, and moreover cause deep traps when they appear (SI VI).
+However, we find that surface reconstruction in InP is sufficient to passivate most two-coordinate defects when created, and that structures with two-coordinate atoms are highly unstable relative to structures without.
 We thus conclude that two-coordinate species are at best minor contributors to trapping in real InP and GaP QDs.